 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- 200 ml (little bit less than 1 cup) tap water (needs to be colder than room temp)
+- 200 ml tap water (200 ml = little bit less than 1 cup) (needs to be colder than room temp)

 - A ladle or mesh strainer

-- Add 1 liter water in a heavy bottom saucepan, cover and bring it to a boil.
+- Add 1000 ml water in a heavy bottom saucepan, cover and bring it to a boil.

 - Once boiling, remove the pot from the heat.
 Take the eggs out from the refrigerator.
 Add 200 ml cold tap water and gently submerge the cold eggs in the hot water.
 Immediately cover and set timer for 17 minutes (or longer).

 - If you like to enjoy onsen tamgo with the sauce, combine the dashi, mirin, and soy sauce in a small saucepan and bring it to a boil.
 Add katsuobushi and turn off the heat, let katsuobushi sink at the bottom of the pan.
 After 30 seconds or so, strain through the strainer and set the sauce aside.
 You can keep the sauce in refrigerator for 4-5 days.

 - Cut scallion into thinly slices and set aside.

 - Once 17 minutes have passed, take the eggs out gently and set aside for 5 minutes.